-Politically correct refers to the avoidance of words, actions, or policies that could offend disadvantaged people groups.
+Politically correct refers to the avoidance or censorship of words, actions, and policies that could offend disadvantaged groups.
 In modern discussions, the word is loaded, with commentators divided concerning its influence.
 Many people use this term disparagingly, and see it as a reflection of our culture's hypersensitivity.
 However, others argue that political correctness reflects respect for diversity.
 Does political correctness disrupt honest public discourse, or show concern for the marginalized?

 No, political correctness doesn't harm societyShow moreShow less

 Political correctness protects the marginalized and ensures that cultural influences do not breed hatred and bigotry.